Younus Changezi: International career

 In 1970, Changezi was chosen to be a part of the Pakistan national football team which competed under the name of Pakistan Football Federation XI for the 1970 Friendship Cup in Iran.
-He later represented Pakistan in the 1970 RCD Cup playing against Iran and a Turkey XI.
+He later represented Pakistan in the 1970 RCD Cup playing against Iran and Turkey Amateurs.

 Managerial career

 From 1985 till 1986, he toured Iran and Bangladesh as a manager-cum-coach, and was appointed head coach during the 1986 Fajr International Tournament in Iran.